glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 We remember from earlier that there were sparkles, unicorns and hearts on our page, so we're getting the right data!

-The return value here is known as a queryset, an unordered objects.
-QuerySets can be enacted upon further, which we'll see later.
+The return value here is known as a queryset, which can be enacted upon further, which we'll see later.

 **Query set is not a list**

 ---
 class: title